RichardBradley/liquibase.github.com/documentation/changes/sql.md

 The createProcedure refactoring is the best way to create stored procedures.

 The 'sql' tag can also support multiline statements in the same file.
-Statements can either be split using a ; at the end of the last line of the SQL or a go on its own on the line between the statements can be used.Multiline SQL statements are also supported and only a ; or go statement will finish a statement, a new line is not enough.
+Statements can either be split using a ; at the end of the last line of the SQL or a go on its own on the line between the statements can be used.
+Multiline SQL statements are also supported and only a ; or go statement will finish a statement, a new line is not enough.
 Files containing a single statement do not need to use a ; or go.

 The sql change can also contain comments of either of the following formats: